 - Listed in Chambers USA: America's Leading Lawyers for Business, 2007-2012 editions

-- Mr. Kapur was profiled in the "Women and Minorities in the Legal Profession" special report of The New Jersey Law Journal, August 2005
+- Profiled in "Women and Minorities in the Legal Profession" special report of The New Jersey Law Journal, August 2005

 - AV® Preeminent™ Peer Review Rated by Martindale-Hubbell

 No aspect of these rankings has been approved by the Supreme Court of New Jersey.
 Further information on methodologies is available via these links.